jackmaden/philosophybreak/src/pages/articles/why-zombies-cause-problems-brain-science-consciousness/index.md

 So while your zombie twin's brain activity is identical to yours, they have no _awareness_ of their awareness.
 Beyond the electrical processes occurring in their brain, there is nothing going on 'inside'.

 If you punch your zombie twin they’ll wince or cry out, the c-fibres in their somatic sensory system will be stimulated — designating pain — but they will not _experience_ this process of pain.
-And when afterwards they demand to know why you lashed out, they'll have as much conscious awareness as a boiling kettle.
+And when afterwards they demand to know why you lashed out, they'll have as much conscious awareness of doing so as a kettle being conscious of boiling.

-Everyone you know could be such a zombie.
-You might be the only conscious being in the universe.

 ## Exploiting the gap between consciousness and brain activity

-<span class="big-letter">A</span>re such zombies possible?
+<span class="big-letter">C</span>ould such zombies exist?
 Probably not.
 But the fact these imaginary beings are even conceivable to us indicates a significant explanatory gap between consciousness and brain activity, so think philosophers of consciousness like David J. Chalmers.

 ![David J. Chalmers consciousness](./davidjchalmers.jpg "David J. Chalmers: the bad boy rock star of the consciousness world.")

 In his book [The Conscious Mind](http://www.amazon.com/gp/product/0195117891/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0195117891&linkId=17c460a9634b6fbce9ec8a22d88884e9), Chalmers argues that if describing brain activity was sufficient for providing a complete explanation of consciousness, then zombies would be inconceivable.
-The idea of them would make no sense to us, because it would be impossible to separate brain activity and consciousness — even conceptually.
+The idea of them would make no sense to us, because it would be impossible to think about brain processes and their corresponding experiences coming apart — even conceptually.

 So, that zombies _are_ conceivable is a big deal.
-It indicates that understanding brain activity brings us no closer to understanding why consciousness emerges the way it does.
+It indicates that understanding brain activity brings us no closer to understanding how or why consciousness emerges the way it does.

 ## Brain science doesn’t tell us how or why consciousness arises — or even what it's for

 <span class="big-letter">T</span>ake vision.
-We have explanations for how our sight works but not for ‘why’ we see.
-When we look at things, our eyes capture an image that is processed and committed to memory by the brain.
+We have explanations for how our eyes capture light but not for 'why' this process is accompanied by an experience of 'seeing'.
+When we look at things, light passes through our pupils to the retina, where it's converted into electrical signals and processed in the brain's visual cortex.
 This seems like a nice, complete system for an organism that needs to navigate.

+So why must this biological function, this whirring of electrical activity, be accompanied by an <i>awareness</i> of the information our eyes and brains process?
+Our brains have already bagged the information — so what purpose does this seemingly extraneous conscious experience serve?

 ![cameras consciousness](./camera-consciousness.jpg "Do cameras experience the images they capture?")

-So why must this biological function, this whirring of electrical activity, be accompanied by an <i>awareness</i> of the information our eyes and brains process, an <i>experience</i> of what we call 'seeing', at all?
-We’ve already bagged the information — so what purpose does this seemingly extraneous conscious experience serve?

 On that note, what purpose does _any_ conscious experience serve?
 Why did consciousness arise in the first place?
 Does it have utility, or is it a mere evolutionary by-product?
 What makes us different from our zombie twins?

-These are the undesirable questions that zombies, exploiting the gap between brain activity and consciousness, force us to ask.
+These are the undesirable questions that zombies, exploiting the explanatory gap between brain activity and consciousness, force us to ask.

 ## Are zombies really worth taking seriously?

-<span class="big-letter">Z</span>ombies show that reconciling brain activity with conscious experience is a problem — a problem that requires more, Chalmers thinks, than neuroscientific research to solve.
+<span class="big-letter">Z</span>ombies show that reconciling brain activity with consciousness is a problem — a problem that requires more, Chalmers thinks, than neuroscientific research to solve.

 For Chalmers, the way we currently approach brain science will never lead to a satisfactory explanation of how consciousness emerges because our conceptual framework is too limited.